neo4j/graphql/packages/graphql/tests/tck/tck-test-files/schema/relationship.md

   name: String
 }

-input ActorDeleteFieldInput {
-  where: ActorWhere
-}

-input ActorDisconnectFieldInput {
-  where: ActorWhere
-}

 input ActorOptions {
   """
   Specify one or more ActorSort objects to sort Actors by.
 The sorts will be applied in the order in which they are arranged in the array.